jaegeral/security-apis/README.md

 # awesome-security-apis
-A collective awesome list of public (JSON) APIs for use in security. https://alexanderjaeger.de
+A collective awesome list of public (JSON) APIs for use in security.

+The list ist supported by https://alexanderjaeger.de

 Learn about REST: https://github.com/marmelab/awesome-rest